BeedPro/Breakthrough-CS-Public/README.md

 # Breakthrough-CS-Public
 Pre-Release of Computer Science

-Special thanks to the following developers for their patches and contributions (alphabetically):
+Special thanks to the following developers for their patches and contributions (in order of importance):

-_Halludba,
+_Halludba 🙊
-Beed 🍌,
+Beed 🍌,Woggy🦧
-Woggy

 ## USER INTERFACE